Last update: Nov. 25, 2014

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-The high molecular weight of the so-called standard or non-fragmented Heparin and others called low weight Heparins makes that excretion into breast milk very unlikely.
+The high molecular weight of standard or unfractionated heparin and also of the so-called low molecular weight heparins makes it very unlikely that they will pass into breast milk in a clinically significant amount.

-The risk of Heparin-induced Thrombocytopenia and Osteoporosis is lower with low weight Heparin among treated adults.
+The risk of heparin-induced thrombocytopenia and osteoporosis is lower with low molecular weight heparins (Fuller 2013, Middeldorp 2011, Rath 2010).